Battle royale game: Mainstream popularity (2018–present)

 With the success of Battlegrounds and Fortnite, the battle royale genre expanded greatly.
 Major publishers, including Electronic Arts Activision, and Ubisoft acknowledged the impact of the growing genre on their future plans and on the industry as a whole.
-Activision's Call of Duty series features a battle royale mode titled Blackout in its 2018 installment, Call of Duty: Black Ops 4, as does EA's Battlefield V. Other established games added battle royale-inspired gamemodes in updates, such as Grand Theft Auto Online, Paladins, Dota 2, Battlerite, and Counter-Strike: Global Offensive.
+Activision's Call of Duty series included a battle royale mode titled Blackout in its 2018 installment, Call of Duty: Black Ops 4, as did EA's Battlefield V. Other established games added battle royale-inspired game modes in updates, such as Grand Theft Auto Online, Paladins, Dota 2, Battlerite, and Counter-Strike: Global Offensive.
 In February 2019, EA released the free-to-play Apex Legends, which exceeded 50 million player accounts within a month.
-The second main battle royale installment in the Call of Duty franchise, titled Call of Duty: Warzone, was released in March 2020, as a part of the Call of Duty: Modern Warfare video game but does not require purchase of it; the game reached more than 50 million players in its first month of release.
+The second main battle royale installment in the Call of Duty franchise, titled Call of Duty: Warzone, was released in March 2020 as a part of the Call of Duty: Modern Warfare video game but did not require purchase of it.
+The game reached more than 50 million players in its first month of release.

-The battle royale approach has also been used in games from genres not normally associated with shooter games.
-Tetris 99 is a 2019 game released by Nintendo for the Nintendo Switch that has 99 players simultaneously competing in a game of Tetris.
-Players can direct "attacks" on other players for each line they complete, attempting to remain the last player standing.
+Battle royale mechanics have also been used in games from genres not normally associated with shooter games.
+In the 2019 Nintendo Switch game Tetris 99, 99 players simultaneously compete in a game of Tetris.
+Players can direct "attacks" on other players for each line they complete and attempt to remain the last player standing.
 Tetris 99 served as a template for the Switch games Super Mario Bros.
-35 and Pac-Man 99.
+35, Pac-Man 99, and F-Zero 99.
 Blizzard Entertainment added a battle royale-inspired "Battlegrounds" mode to its digital card game Hearthstone, where eight players vie to win over the others through several rounds of drafting new cards and fighting in one-on-one events.
 The racing game Forza Horizon 4 from Playground Games added a battle royale mode called "The Eliminator" where players all start with the same car, but can gain upgrades by beating other players and discovering "drops" around the map; Microsoft stated in 2021 that it was the most popular multiplayer mode in the game.
 Babble Royale is a game developed by Frank Lantz that uses Scrabble as a basis for a word-based battle royale game.